BenjaminRocco/Capstone_Project/Documentation/Label_Function_Revision_Process.md

 # Revising Our Labeling Function and Fitting to `VADER` Sentiment Analyzer

 How did we continue to develop our labeling functions and fit our sentiment analyzer to the `VADER` sentiment analyzer?
-Well, apart from analyzing, using Snorkel’s built in functionality, how label functions were performing on hand-labeled validation set data (documentation here) we utilized `Word2Vec`, `Continuous-Bag-Of-Words`, and `Skip Gram`, three similar but different word encoders to gain valuable insights into the textual information we gathered for analysis.
+Well, apart from analyzing, using Snorkel’s built-in metric functionality to evaluate how label functions were performing on hand-labeled validation set data (documentation in `Labeling_Functions_Technical.md`), we utilized `Word2Vec`, `Continuous-Bag-Of-Words`, and `Skip Gram`, three similar but different word encoders to gain valuable insights into the textual information we gathered for analysis.

 # Utilization of `Word2Vec`, A Gentle Introduction!